Top resources

 Concrete Road Maintenance

-Residents and businesses will receive advance notice about concrete roadway maintenance approximately one week before it begins.
-A second notification will be sent one day prior, detailing any actions you may need to take.
-The day before maintenance starts, “No Parking” signs will be placed on the street.
-If a vehicle is not moved and the owner cannot be contacted, it will be towed to the nearest street, and SLCPD will be informed of its new location.
+We will notify nearby residents and businesses about the work a week before it starts.
+A second reminder will be sent the day before, including any steps you may need to take.
+“No Parking” signs will go up the day before the work begins.
+If a vehicle is still parked there and we can’t reach the owner, it will be towed to the nearest street, and the Salt Lake City Police Department will be told where it was moved.

 Street Reconstruction